 This list was complied from a survey of 1100 women and from The Well Armed Woman holster sales of 2016

 A couple of things really stood out to me as I poured over survey data, comments and sales figures.
 First, is the lack of revolvers in the top 10.
 Only 5.1% of respondent’s purchased a revolver and this was consistent with our holster sales.
-This really snubs the idea that many still have that a revolver is the best choice for a woman.
+This really snubs the idea that many still have, that a revolver is the best choice for a woman.
 All of the top 10 models are semi-automatic pistols.
 Now, there are some great revolvers out there, and for many women it is the best choice.
-They are best for concealed carry purse carry (They won't jam if it were necessary to shoot through the purse) and the simplicity of thier use are real pluses.
+They are best for concealed carry purse carry (They won’t jam if it were necessary to shoot through the purse) and the simplicity of their use are real pluses.
 The Ruger LCR and the Smith & Wesson Bodyguard .38 were the most popular of the revolver models purchased.

 The Smith &Wesson M&P Shield is number 1 again holding its solid position as the most popular concealed carry handgun women are buying.
-The move of the Glock 43 over the Sig Sauer p238 (Always an extremely popular gun for women with it’s smaller size and very easy to rack slide) is telling, as the top two firearms are 9mm’s which indicates the popularity of a higher caliber gun in concealable form.
+The move of the Glock 43 over the Sig Sauer p238 (always an extremely popular gun for women with it’s smaller size and very easy to rack slide) is telling, as the top two firearms are 9mm’s which indicates the popularity of a higher caliber gun in concealable form.
 In fact, six of the top 10 are 9mm’s.